 While there were diverse views about the threshold for using restrictive practices, there was greater consensus among participants about the interpersonal skills and attributes that staff should possess to be able to work effectively with CYP who self-harm.
 Staff who were perceived to make efforts to engage with CYP and actively participated in ward life, conveyed a sense of caring for the CYP, and could respond flexibly to the needs of CYP were more likely to be perceived as helpful.
 CYP also reported that they were less likely to self-harm as inpatients when they were working with staff who possessed these interpersonal attributes.
-Conversely, staff were perceived to be unhelpful when they responded to incidents of self-harm in an invalidating or uncaring manner, when they appeared disinterested in the CYP, and when they were unable to respond to the changing needs of CYP.
-In addition to being perceived as unhelpful, these staff were believed to increase the risk of incidents of self-harm among CYP.
+Conversely, staff were perceived to be unhelpful when they responded to incidents of self-harm in an invalidating or uncaring and-conditions) on Wiley Online Library for rules of use; OA articles are governed by the applicable Creative Commons License.